kamalheydari/common_words/prompts/base.md

 1.  check words

-2. Remove all numbers, stop words from the text. replace plural forms to their singular form. list them separated by commas (,):
+2. Remove all numbers from the text. list remaining words separated by commas (,):

 3.  check words

 4.  add to database

+5.  convert this words to their root word and translate both to farsi:
+    Examples:
+    Nearest -> Near -> نزدیک
+    Capabilities -> Capable -> توانا

-5.  select word to translate
+6.  select word to translate